libor-m/scrimer/doc/index.rst

 Scrimer is a GNU/Linux pipeline for designing PCR and genotyping primers from transcriptomic data.

+Scrimer has been published in a peer-reviewed journal, please cite this if you use the pipeline or derive your own pipeline from our work:

+| Scrimer: designing primers from transcriptome data.
+| Mořkovský L, Pačes J, Rídl J, Reifová R.
+| Mol Ecol Resour.
+2015 Nov;15(6):1415-20. doi: 10.1111/1755-0998.12403.

 .. note::

     We present Scrimer as an *end-to-end solution*, from raw reads to usable primers.
 This is intended to help